 NYS Offer In Compromise: The Best Way To Settle NYS Taxes

-We have a full, step by step guide on NYS Offer In Compromise.
-When people think of settling NYS taxes with NY Department of Taxation and Finance, this is the most common option they think of.
+We have a full, step-by-step guide on NYS Offer In Compromise.
+When people think of settling NYS taxes with the NY Department of Taxation and Finance, this is the most common option they think of.
 The problem is not everyone qualifies.
 The examiner with the State of New York is going to want to see that you are barely covering your living expenses at the end of the month.
 Some clients simply make too much money to qualify.